-Critical analysis of the uses and limitations of popular marketing practices, models and frameworks, including: Marketing Mix 4Ps (Product, Price, Place and Promotion).
+Critical analysis of the applications and limitations of popular marketing practices, models and frameworks, including: Marketing Mix 4Ps (Product, Price, Place and Promotion).
 Market Research.
 Sales Management.
 Customer Relationship Management.
 Public Relations.
 Advertising.
 Branding.
 E-Marketing.
 Competition.
 Sustainable Competitive Advantage.
 PEST Analysis.
 Strengths, Weaknesses, Opportunities and Threats (SWOT) Analysis.
-Porterís Competitive Advantage.
 Competitive Forces and Value Chain.
 Product Lifecycle (PLC).
 Marketing Channels practices.

 Marketing Strategy: focusing on development, implementation, and control of integrated marketing strategy needed to attain and sustain a competitive market advantage

 Understanding the psychological aspects of buyer's behavior.